nawaaugustine/Kobo-Document-Scanner/README.md

 ## Overview

 Kobo Document Scanner is a mobile application that integrates with the KoboCollect app to scan documents and send the data back to KoboCollect.
-The application is built using Angular and Capacitor, allowing it to run as a web application and be deployed on Android devices.
+The application is built using Angular and Capacitor.

 ## Features